axoflow/axosyslog-core-docs/content/docs/chapter-encrypted-transport-tls/tlsoptions/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-The `syslog-ng` application can encrypt incoming and outgoing syslog message flows using TLS if you use the `network()` or `syslog()` drivers.
+The AxoSyslog application can encrypt incoming and outgoing syslog message flows using TLS if you use the `network()` or `syslog()` drivers.

 {{% alert title="Note" color="info" %}}

-The format of the TLS connections used by `syslog-ng` is similar to using `syslog-ng` and stunnel, but the source IP information is not lost.
+The format of the TLS connections used by AxoSyslog is similar to using AxoSyslog and stunnel, but the source IP information is not lost.

 {{% /alert %}}